Outpost-21/Tabula-Rasa/README.md

 Common Library for Outpost 21 mods.

 Current Uses for Modders:
-- PawnConverter (Needs More Testing) - Original code by Albion Allows pawns to be changed in many ways, primary use is for changing pawn race (uses Alien Races).
+- PawnConverter (Needs More Testing) - Original code by Albion, Allows pawns to be changed in many ways, primary use is for changing pawn race (uses Alien Races).

 - ApparelRestrict (Needs More Testing)